28 January 2009

 This passion has its roots in the Saturday nights of my childhood when my mother and her younger sister would open a bag of chips and dip them into a blend of cream cheese, onions and ketchup while sipping Coca Cola.
-I still love all these flavors.
+I still love this basic dip.
+(My mother loves chips and dip so much, we used to call her The Big Dipper.)

-To my palate, onions and cream cheese are essential.
+Onions and cream cheese are obviously essential.
 Fresh onions are best, but minced work, too.

 Judy said...